Liverpool FRESH (Alder Hey Children’s NHS Foundation Trust)

 Who would someone ask for in the first instance?

-All referrals to Liverpool FRESH CAMHS should go to the Single Point of Access in the first instance (0151 293 3662).
+All referrals to Liverpool FRESH should go to the Single Point of Access in the first instance (0151 293 3662).
 They can also be contacted to discuss whether a referral is appropriate, and there are staff members there who can advise you about what to do next.

 What are your opening times?